The Dangerous Substances (Notification and Marking of Sites Regulations) 1990 - NAMOS

 The NAMOS Regulations are based on the Carriage of Dangerous Goods and Use of Transportable Pressure Equipment Regulations 2009 (CDG).
-It is a legal requirement under the NAMOS Regulations to notify the fire and rescue service (FRS) and the enforcing authority for the Health and Safety at Work etc. Act (e.g. the Health and Safety Executive/local authority) about any site with a total quantity of 25 tonnes or more of dangerous substances.
+It is a legal requirement under the NAMOS Regulations to notify the Fire and Rescue Service (FRS) and the enforcing authority for the Health and Safety at Work Act (for example, the Health and Safety Executive/local authority) about any site with a total quantity of 25 tonnes or more of dangerous substances.

 The CDG Regulations are based on a European Agreement concerning the International Carriage of Dangerous Goods by Road (known as ADR) which contains a list of dangerous substances.

 All sites having present at any one time a quantity of 25 tonnes or more of dangerous substances must display signs bearing the exclamation mark symbol, as defined by BS 5378 (as superseded by BS 5499 Part 5 2002), at such places as will give adequate warning to firefighters before entering the site in an emergency.